lightning-signer/validating-lightning-signer/docs/policy-controls.md

   `policy-onchain-output-scriptpubkey`,
   `policy-onchain-output-match-commitment`,
   `policy-onchain-initial-commitment-countersigned`

 * Beneficial value - all outputs must be to the layer-one wallet, an allowlisted destination, or fund a channel.
-Funding an inbound channel does not provide beneficial value to the local node since initially all of the channel funds are claimable by the counterparty. <br>
+Funding an inbound channel does not provide beneficial value to the local node since initially all the channel funds are claimable by the counterparty. <br>
   `policy-onchain-no-unknown-outputs`,
   `policy-onchain-no-channel-push`,
   `policy-onchain-no-fund-inbound`,

 * Change - the output derivation path for a wallet address must be reasonable <br>
-  `policy-onchain-wallet-path-predictable`
+  `policy-onchain-wallet-path-predictable` <br>
+  ACTION: implement

 * Fee - the fee must be reasonable <br>
   `policy-onchain-fee-range`